 Jones Falls Watershed Tour (4 hrs)

 Do you have a water-based educational need that you do not see listed?
-Programs can be tailored or developed for your organization’s specific needs and can include service learning and volunteering opportunities.
+Programs can be tailored or developed for your organization’s specific needs and can include service learning and volunteer opportunities.
 Blue Water Baltimore’s ecoliteracy programs are offered on a sliding scale fee of $65 – $125 per hour.
-Your support allows us to deliver programs to underserved communities throughout Baltimore City; additionally, public elementary/middle/high schools located within a 10 mile radius of our Remington office can be discounted to $50 per hour (or less depending on need).
+Your support allows us to deliver programs to under-served communities throughout Baltimore City.
+Additionally, public elementary/middle/high schools located within a 10 mile radius of our Remington office can be discounted to $50 per hour (or less depending on need).
 Some of our programs may be offered in connection with existing grant funding, and we are happy assist with grant applications that incorporate our programs.

-To inquire further, contact our Outreach & Education Coordinator, Michel Anderson, at firstname.lastname@example.org.
+To inquire further, contact our Education and Outreach Manager, Michel Anderson, at email@example.com.